peastman/statmech/source/phasetransitions.rst

 Critical Points
 ===============

-Take another look at :numref:`Figure,water phase diagram`.
+Take another look at :autonumref:`Figure,water phase diagram`.
 There is an arrow at the top of the solid-liquid coexistence curve to indicate it goes on forever.
 No matter how high you make the pressure, there will always be two distinct phases and a transition between them.
 But the liquid-gas transition is another matter.
 The coexistence curve only goes so far, then comes to an end.
 The point at which it ends is called a *critical point*.
 Beyond that point, there are no